finest08/go-connect/README.md

 # go-connect

-Understanding Connect with Go inside a messaging app
+Understanding Connect with Go inside a messaging app demo

 * Need to connect to Mongo DB to save users & messages